refinedev/refine/documentation/blog/2022-09-22-refine-supabase-auth.md

 The `authProvider` is an object that refine uses to authenticate and authorize the users.
 The auth provider must have methods like `login()`, `register()`, etc., to manage authentication in your app.
 These methods should return a Promise and are accessible via hooks.

-``**refine** create app` autogenerates the auth provider from your selected preference- in this case, it is Supabase.
+`create refine-app` autogenerates the auth provider from your selected preference- in this case, it is Supabase.
 Unlike data providers, refine does not offer out-of-the-box support for auth providers; you must create it from scratch.

 [You can read more about auth provider in detail here.](https://refine.dev/docs/api-reference/core/providers/auth-provider/)

-Alright, now coming back to the `LoginPage` component.
+Allright, now coming back to the `LoginPage` component.
 When the user requests for OTP, validate the mobile number using the regex shown in the below code.
 The mobile number is expected to include the country code; you can use other third-party components for mobile input with a country code dropdown and mobile validation out-of-the-box.

 We'll use the input field in this guide for brevity.